MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/always-on-policies.md

 ---
 title: "Evaluate health of the availability group using group policies"
-titleSuffix: SQL Server
-description: "Learn how to view the group system policies that the Always On dashboard uses to provide information on the availability group health." ms.custom: "ag-guide, seodec2018" ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""
+description: "Learn how to view the group system policies that the Always On dashboard uses to provide information about the availability group health." ms.custom: "ag-guide, seodec18" ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""